dalehamel/mctop-tool-example/docs/00300-bpftrace-prototype.md

 [^6]

 Then with a test command there is output!
-Data has been read from the `memcached` process through the kernel.
+Data has been read from the Memcached process through the kernel.

 ```
 Attaching 1 probe...